mhuebert/re-view/re-frame-simple/README.md

 ### Motivation and Approach

-Learning `re-frame` involves wrapping one's head around many new words and concepts.
-However, the basic thing it does is quite simple and shouldn't be hard to get started with. `re-frame-simple` is a light syntax on top of `re-frame` which feels more like ordinary Clojure.
-It makes getting started and prototyping easier, without preventing you from using lower-level constructs where desired.
+`re-frame-simple` is a light syntax on top of `re-frame` which introduces fewer words and concepts, and feels more like ordinary Clojure.

-Our approach:

-1. read and write using ordinary Clojure operations
-2. reactivity should 'just work'
-3. more advanced state management is **opt-in** (eg. named queries and updates, coeffects)

-(Syntax is roughly derived from [re-view](https://www.re-view.io) and its associated re-db library.)
+At a minimum, this syntax could be useful for beginners and for quick prototyping; I have used similar syntax for large systems and been very satisfied with the result.
+Using paths into data and plain functions as 'identifiers' for transactions means that whether your system remains legible depends on the _structure_ of your data and the _functions_ you define to manipulate it, rather than names you invent to represent events and queries.

+`re-frame-simple` is a library, not a fork. it can be used in conjunction with existing `re-frame` code and should never get in your way.
+Whenever you want to do something more 'advanced', you can dive down and use lower-level re-frame tools.

 ### Example project